 - Clean the vehicle with a citrus-based solution

 Not every graphics removal job is simple.
 There are multiple factors that affect adhesive vinyl graphics removal.
-For example, adhesive vinyl graphics on a vehicle longer than warrantied, are difficult to remove.
+For example, adhesive vinyl graphics on a vehicle longer than warrantied, can be difficult to remove.
 Vinyl left on too long almost becomes part of the surface.
-It’s almost impossible to remove it following basic removal guidelines.
+It’s nearly impossible to remove it following basic removal guidelines.

 “How long has the graphic been on the vehicle?
 If the decals have been on the vehicle longer then recommended, it can be difficult, time-consuming, and damaging to the finish.
 For example, seven-year vinyl, which has remained on a vehicle for more than ten years, can be challenging to remove and may pull off parts of the finish.” — How Do You Remove Old Vehicle Graphics?